 Even on a modest budget, it’s easier than you think to save for your next vacation, especially if you prepare in advance.

 Start by estimating the total cost of your planned vacation.
 That’s what you’d need to borrow, assuming that you don’t contribute any savings.

 Then, solicit loan quotes from at least six lenders to get a sense of what you’ll qualify for.
 Choose the loan that best fits your time horizon, with a payment that fits your monthly budget.
 If your budget can accommodate that payment for the loan’s full term, you can afford to put that amount away each month until you’ve put away the total cost of your vacation.

 Since your loan payment includes interest, you’ll reach your savings target sooner than you’d need to pay off the loan.
 However, if you’d rather not wait two or three years to top off your vacation savings account, you can always raise your monthly contribution and look for fat to trim from your budget elsewhere.

 Pro Tip: Make sure your vacation fund is earning interest each month.
-Opening a high-yield savings account through CIT Bank will help you earn 2.20% on your money.
+Opening a high-yield savings account through CIT Bank will help you earn up to 1.80% on your money.

 2. Temporarily Defer Non-Essential Travel

 Deferring ambitious travel plans doesn’t mean embracing life as a hermit.
 Nor should it stop you from making regular contributions to a vacation fund.